 What is the cost of all this?

 Applying is free of charge.
-If your directorial explication reaches the 3rd stage of the competition we will hand you 10 000 PLN to finance the film for the competition.
+If your directorial application reaches the 3rd stage of the competition, you will be given 2 500 EURO to finance the film for the competition.

 Where do I start?

-Explications can be written by yourself or in two-person teams (in this case both individuals writing the explication must register in the competition and the finished work has to include both competition IDs).
-Keep in mind that should your film reach the development stage it is you or your partner that have to direct it, no one else.
+Treatments can be written by yourself or in a two-person team (in this case both individuals must register for the competition.
+The submission must include both competition IDs).
+Keep in mind that should your film reach the development stage, ONLY you or your writing partner can direct the film.

 Can I use a preexisting idea for a film in the competition?

-The rules of PYD state that the directorial explication has to be your original idea developed specifically for the competition based on the sponsor’s brief.
-Directorial explications for films submitted for other contests (including previous pyd editions), or ones that are not yours are off the table and will not be taken into consideration.
+The rules of PYD state that the Director's treatments have to be your own original idea, developed specifically for the competition and based on the sponsor’s brief.
+Director’s treatments for films submitted for other contests (including previous PYD editions), or ones were done by someone else will NOT be taken into consideration.

 Can I submit content that I have developed and made public prior to the competition?

-To keep in line with the competition's guidelines, the film must directly pertain to a creative brief and be developed for PYD specifically.
-One must remember that the film must not breach any copyrights that have been transferred by you onto another entity, this is why we discourage sending in material that has been made available to others.
-Oftentimes the rules of publishing your content on other platforms forbid sharing it with third parties.
-If your film is selected by a PYD sponsor brand, this brand will require all copyrights to the film without third party interference.
+In line with the competition's guidelines, the film must be developed for PYD ONLY.
+It must not breach copyright requirements nor be published on other platforms.
+For this reason, it is discouraged to send in a material that has been made available to third parties.
+If your film is selected by a PYD sponsor brand, the brand will require all copyrights to the film without third party interference.

 What are the contents of my PYD user panel?

-Each of the participants to qualify for stages II and III will be contacted personally by the organizer.
+Each of the participants will be contacted personally by the organiser if they qualify for stages II and III.

 What is a creative starter?

-A creative starter is a document that outlines an idea a given sponsor has to convey in an explication and film.
-It includes tips on the overall tone of the film as well as additional information on presenting the sponsor’s logo
+A creative starter is a document that outlines an idea a given sponsor has to convey in a treatment and film.
+It includes tips for the overall tone of the film as well as additional information on presenting the sponsor’s logo.

-A directorial explication is a document in which contestants describe their idea for the film.
-It consists of various parts - the description of the idea, characteristics of the actors, ideas for the set design and references.
+A director's treatment is a document in which contestants describe their idea for the film.
+It consists of various parts - the description of the idea, characteristics of the actors, ideas for the set design and references

-What does the grading process for films and directorial explications look like?
+What does the grading process for films and director's treatments look like?

-The jury will read through all the directorial explications and select the best ones.
-Next, it will meet up with chosen authors during workshops and will consult each individually on the topic of a given project.
-After the workshops are completed, everyone is obligated to put forth a storyboard for the treatment.
-From the showcased storyboards, the jury will select the best to be forwarded to production.
+The jury will read through all the treatments and select the best ones.
+They will then meet with the chosen applicants during workshops and feedback on the projects individually.
+When the workshops are completed - applicants will need to create a storyboard for the treatment.
+From the showcased storyboards, the jury will then again select the best ones to be forwarded into production.

 Who will receive the first degree prizes?

-First degree prizes for the sum of 10 000 PLN are awarded to each participant whose directorial explication qualifies for the third stage of the competition.
-The funds are transferred after signing contracts for the directorial explication and the copyrights to the film.
+First-degree prizes for the sum of 2 500 EURO will be awarded to each participant whose director's treatment qualifies for the third stage of the competition.
+Once the contract is signed - the funds will be transferred to the applicant.